Blainear/rom-collection-cleanup-tool/README.md

 # ROM Collection Cleanup Tool

 A Python utility to streamline large ROM collections by removing redundant regional duplicates.
 It scans a directory of ROM files and removes or relocates Japanese versions when a corresponding USA release exists, while keeping games that are only available in Japanese.
-Optional integration with IGDB allows fuzzy name matching.
+Optional integration with TheGamesDB provides enhanced cross-language ROM matching specifically designed for ROM collectors.

 ## Features
 - Detect Japanese ROMs that have US equivalents and remove or move them.
 - Supports many ROM file extensions (zip, nes, snes, gb, gba, nds, etc.).
-- Optional IGDB lookup for alternative names and platform awareness.
+- Optional TheGamesDB lookup for enhanced cross-language ROM matching.
+- Beautiful dark mode GUI with professional styling and better organization.
 - Preview mode (`--dry-run`) shows actions without modifying files.
 - Choose to delete or move unwanted files to a `to_delete` subfolder.
-- Basic GUI available via `rom_cleanup_gui.py` for interactive use.
+- Modern GUI available via `rom_cleanup_gui.py` with intuitive interface.

 ## Installation